SiddharthSingi/CarND-MPC-Project/README.md

 ### Constraints
 In order to get realistic actuator values from the optimizer, constraints are put on these variables to mimic a real car as much as possible.
 The constraints used in this project are those of a global kinematic model.
 These are the contraints used:

+### Error Function
+If I am decreasing the errors on delta then the car tends to overshoot, however if I am constraining the delta value too much then my car tends to run parallel to the waypoints and takes a long time to come closer to the reference line.